-LU Factorization in Linear Algebra
+LU Factorization for Solving Linear Systems

 LU factorization is a decomposition theorem in linear algebra that expresses an invertible square matrix $A$ as the product of three components: a lower triangular matrix $L$, an upper triangular matrix $U$, and optionally a permutation matrix represented by vector $\mathbf{p}$.
 The theory establishes that any non-singular matrix can be factored via row operations, where uniqueness is not guaranteed due to potential row interchanges or scaling variations.
 This concept serves as a foundational mechanism for efficiently solving systems of linear equations by reducing them into two triangular steps (forward and backward substitution) while assessing numerical stability through the condition number $C$.